We have been testing the Fanvil i23S SIP door phone on an Avaya IP500v2 and Containerised Avaya for functionality and make the following observations.

 There is RFID card capability with several cards included in the box.

-Has the choice of 2 accounts.
-This is handy if you want to have a main and a backup phone system to register to.
+It has the choice of 2 SIP accounts.
+This is handy if you want to have a main and a backup phone system to register to for failover.

 It will support a VPN connection either using Open VPN (default) or L2TP Certificates may be uploaded.